bhorev/Autogluon-Workshop/README.md

 ## Log in to the AWS Workshop Portal

-In an AWS-hosted event, the SageMaker environment is set up for you automatically.
-You will need the **Hash Code** provided upon entry, and your email address to track your unique session.

-Connect to the portal by clicking the link or browsing to **[https://dashboard.eventengine.run/](https://dashboard.eventengine.run/)**.
+Go to: **[https://dashboard.eventengine.run/](https://dashboard.eventengine.run/)**.
+You will be redirected to the page below.

 ![](/static/images/setup/EventEngine-Home.png "Screenshot of Event Engine login page")

-Enter the provided hash in the text box.
+Enter the provided **Hash Code** in the text box.
 The button on the bottom right corner changes to **Accept Terms & Login**.
 Click on that button to continue.

 You'll be asked to verify your identity either via an **Email One-Time Password** or logging in with your **Amazon.com retail account**.